CAVEconnectome/standard_transform/README.md

 tform_nm = minnie_transform_nm()
 ```

-There are two main useful functions, `apply` and `apply_project`.
+There are three main useful functions, `apply`, `apply_project`, and `apply_dataframe`.
-Both functions transform an `n x 3` array or pandas series with 3-element vectors to points in the new space, with the y-axis oriented along axis from pia to white matter and the units in microns.
+All functions transform an `n x 3` array or pandas series with 3-element vectors to points in a new space, with the y-axis oriented along axis from pia to white matter and the units in microns and the pial surface at approximately y=0.
 Using `apply` alone returns another `n x 3` array, while `apply_project` takes both an axis and points and returns just the values along that axis.
 For example, if you have skeleton vertices in nm, you can produce transformed ones with: